 As thought constructs or physical feelings arise, dispassionately remain mindful of them for a few moments.
 Acknowledge the thought or feeling as impermanent and return your mindfulness to your breathing.
 You are now engaging in the “vipassana” part of shamatha-vipassana meditation of gaining useful insight.

 What is this insight?
 Simply that all thoughts, all experiences, are impermanent and empty of any lasting effect except for the effect caused by holding on to thoughts and thought constructs, which is distraction arising from clinging.

 You are developing concentration and spaciousness between thoughts.
-By experiencing your thoughts while remaining tranquil, you are directly interrupting conditioned thinking.
-By remaining tranquil as thoughts arise, you are training your mind to accept the people and events, including yourself, as they are.
-Dispassionate acceptance of thoughts as they are interrupts conditioned thinking.
+By experiencing your feelings and thoughts while remaining tranquil, you are directly interrupting conditioned reactions and conditioned thinking.
+By remaining tranquil as feelings and thoughts arise and pass away, you are training your mind to accept the people and events, including yourself, as they are.
+Dispassionate acceptance of feelings and thoughts as they are interrupts conditioned thinking.